All Faculty (A-Z Listing)

 Jane Peterson teaches theatre history, play analysis, and criticism in both the undergraduate and graduate programs at MSU.
 She is the author of the 30 dramaturgical essay series “Plays in Performance” for the 2009 edition of The Norton Anthology of Drama (2009).
 Her research in American Theatre includes women (contemporary playwrights, Cheryl Crawford), scenographer Robert Edmund Jones, and the representation of Muslims in American drama from the late 18th century to 1950.
 In addition to writing Women Playwrights of Diversity, she has authored numerous articles in books, journals and encyclopedias.
 Jane Peterson is also a professional dramaturg who has worked in many theatrical capacities at theatres across the country and in the film industry.

-Linda Roberts has been on the faculty of Montclair State University since 1971.
+Linda Roberts was on the faculty of Montclair State University from 1971-2013.
 In 2001, she was awarded the Alumni Association Outstanding Faculty Award.
 Over the years, she has developed and taught a number of courses and helped to establish degree programs for the University.
 She has also been active at the state level in developing teacher certification for dance.
 Professor Roberts currently teaches Dance History, Improvisation, Dance Appreciation, Methods and Materials for Teaching Dance and a section of the New Student Seminar course for dance majors.
 As a leading dancer in the DANCES/Janet Soares Company from 1971-1982 Ms. Roberts performed in several New York City venues including ChoreoConcerts at The New School for Social Research, Dance Uptown, the American Theatre Laboratory, Dance Theatre Workshop, and The Little Orchestra Society concerts at Avery Fisher Hall, Lincoln Center.
 Under the auspices of the DANCES/Janet Soares Company, and sponsored by Young Audiences, Ms. Roberts served as an artist in residence in New York City Schools from 1975-1980.
 After leaving the company, from 1987-1992, Ms.Roberts gave solo performances of reconstructed Baroque dances from the 17th and 18th centuries.

 ERHARD ROM (set designer) is currently the head of the Scenic Design area in the Department of Theatre and Dance at Montclair State University.
 He has designed settings for more than 150 productions throughout North America, including the recent Canadian premiere of John Adams' opera NIXON IN CHINA.
 His designs have been featured in the Prague Quadrennial International Design Exhibition.